Audie Murphy: Film career

 Joseph L. Mankiewicz hired Murphy to play the titular role (Note: Alden Pyle is the American in Graham Greene's novel.
 In the 1958 film, Pyle is played by Murphy as the unnamed character "The American") in the 1958 film The Quiet American.
 Murphy formed a partnership with Harry Joe Brown to make three films, starting with The Guns of Fort Petticoat (1957).
 The partnership fell into disagreement over the remaining two projects, and Brown filed suit against Murphy.

-In 1957, Murphy was cast as The Utica Kid along with James Stewart and Dan Duryea in the western Night Passage.
+In 1957, Murphy played The Utica Kid alongside James Stewart and Dan Duryea in the western Night Passage.

 Murphy was featured in three westerns in 1959: he starred opposite Sandra Dee in The Wild and the Innocent, collaborated as an uncredited co-producer with Walter Mirisch on the black and white Cast a Long Shadow, and performed as a hired killer in No Name on the Bullet, a film that was well received by critics.
 Thelma Ritter was his costar in the 1960 Startime television episode "The Man".
 During the early 1960s, Murphy donated his time and otherwise lent his name and image for three episodes of The Big Picture television series produced by the United States Army.
 He received the 1960 Outstanding Civilian Service Medal for his cooperation in the episode Broken Bridge, which featured his visits to military installations in Germany, Italy, Turkey and the U.S. state of New Mexico to showcase the military's latest weaponry.

 Writer Clair Huffaker wrote the 1961 screenplays for Murphy's films Seven Ways from Sundown and Posse from Hell.
 Willard W. Willingham and his wife Mary Willingham befriended Murphy in his early days in Hollywood and worked with him on a number of projects.

 Willard was a producer on Murphy's 1961 television series Whispering Smith, and co-wrote the screenplay for Battle at Bloody Beach that year.
 He collaborated on Bullet for a Badman in 1964 and Arizona Raiders in 1965.
 The Willinghams as a team wrote the screenplay for Gunpoint as well as the script for Murphy's last starring lead in the western 40 Guns to Apache Pass in 1967.
-Murphy made Trunk to Cairo in Israel in 1966.
+Murphy made The Texican in Spain and Trunk to Cairo in Israel in 1965.

 He first met director Budd Boetticher when Murphy requested to be his boxing partner at Terry Hunt's Athletic Club.
 He subsequently appeared in the 1951 title role of Boetticher's first western The Cimarron Kid.
 Boetticher wrote the script in 1969 for Murphy's last film, A Time for Dying.
 Two other projects that Murphy and Boetticher planned to collaborate on – A Horse for Mr Barnum and When There's Sumpthin' to Do – never came to fruition.